 Roll Forming: It's in our Name.

 Roll Forming Corporation is a metal roll forming company with more than 70 years experience with locations in Kentucky, Indiana and Pennsylvania.
 RFC is part of the Tubes and Sections business segment in the Metal Forming Division of the global steel and technology group voestalpine AG.

 - More than 30 in-house roll forming lines

 - Supported by an extensive in-depth engineering department

 - Custom in-house tooling resources

-- Available in-line processes include TOX™, Tog-L-Lok™, rotary stitch, pre-punch, post-punch, mid-punch, variable thickness, remetallizing thermal spray for weld seam protection, clinch nuts, cutting and sweeping.
+- Available in-line processes include TOX™, Tog-L-Lok™, rotary stitch, pre-punch, post-punch, mid-punch, bending and tab forming, variable thickness, remetallizing thermal spray for weld seam protection, clinch nuts, cutting and sweeping.

 - In-line welding capabilities include laser, high-frequency induction, and low-frequency contact, induction and lines ranging from 11 to 42 passes

 - Secondary operations including welding, cutting, bending, tube fabrication and powder coating

 - High efficiency flexible roll mill.
 Key advantages over traditional roll line: